Christmas is on its way!

-Most employees are entitled to four public holidays at Christmas.
-Depending on their usual days of work, 25, 26, 27, 28 December; and 1, 2, 3 and 4 January are potentially public holidays.
+Most permanent employees will be entitled to observe four public holidays over the Christmas period.
+Depending on their usual days / pattern of work 25, 26 and 27 December and 1, 2 and 3 January are potentially public holidays.

 If the public holiday falls on an ‘otherwise working day’ for your employee, you are required either to: